 Snickers Fudge is a chocolate, caramel, peanut combo that is delicious!
-This quick and easy recipe is done in the microwave.
+This quick and easy recipe is done in the microwave meaning it is effortless, fun and time saving.
+Using real candy bars, this snickers fudge recipe will have you making it again and again!

 My Microwave Chocolate Fudge teaches us the basic chocolate fudge ingredient combination.

-From there, we get creative with recipes like my Chocolate Orange Fudge, Mint Aero Fudge and Candy Cane Fudge.
+From there, we get creative with recipes like the Rum And Raisin Fudge, Chocolate Orange Fudge, Mint Aero Fudge and the Candy Cane Fudge.

 Jump to:

-This is an easy recipe that doesn't take too long to make!
+- Simple method and easy steps this is an easy recipe that doesn't take too long to make!
+There is no candy thermometer needed or difficult steps.

 As you can see, the recipe calls for:

 - Snickers bars: I buy a Snickers fun size pack which has 12 mini snickers bars.
 The total weight of the packet is 216 grams.
 Each individual snickers bar is 18 grams.
-I then use kitchen scissors to cut each bar into 4 small pieces
+I then use kitchen scissors to cut each bar into 4 small pieces.
+You will easily be able to find these at your local store, be it Walmart, Tesco, Aldi, Coles or Woolies.
+They are hugely popular and sold widely.

 - Sweetened condensed milk: we need 1 standard can of this.
 It is different from evaporated milk.
 It is sweet and thick in its consistency.